aosabook/500lines/ci/chapter.rst

 Introduction
 ============

 This basic continuous integration (CI) system has 3 components: a listener or watcher for changes in the repository, a test job dispatcher, and a test runner.
-The first component is used to monitor the repository.
+The first component is used to observe the repository.
 When it notices that a commit has been made, then it must notify the job dispatcher.
 The job dispatcher then finds a test runner and gives it the commit number to test.
 In this project, each of these components is its own process, and can be run on separate machines if you wish.
 In real world systems, they are run in a distributed environment so we can have failover redundancy (ie: we can fallback to a standby machine if one of the machines a process was running on because defunct).

+Each of these processes will run locally, and you must kick them off individually.
+Since the processes need to communicate with each other, the dispatcher and the test runner will run locally listening on distinct local ports.

 Files in This Project
 ---------------------